Well I’ll be a Monkey’s Uncas

 November 14, 2008

-As I’ve written in the past, Connecticut is not home to many impressive waterfalls.
+As I’ve written in the past, Connecticut is not home to too many impressive waterfalls.
 The few noteworthy ones we have won’t wow many people from out of state… Unless they’re from, say, Delaware or something.
 Here, there’s a nice little park next to the falls and a bridge crossing over the top.
-Of course, people die here all the time but close viewing is still shockingly allowed.
-(See what I found there at bottom.)
+There’s a multi=use trail that begins here as well.
+It’s a really, really pretty area.

-But the thing about Connecticut is that being an old state with a rich history, lots of our sites have a cool story attached to them.
+But the thing about Connecticut is that being an old state with a rich history, lots of our beauty spots have a cool story attached to them.
 Yantic Falls is one such place to be sure.

 If you don’t know, there seems to be a “Death by leaping” legend to just about every waterfall and river cliff in Connecticut.
 We even have a Lover’s Leap State Park.
 At least the legend here at Indian Leap is cooler than the swishy love stories I’ve written about in the past.